This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 I myself use Liquid Web to host most of my websites.
 After being unsatisfied with the quality and speed of my support requests at multiple hosts, I decided that the slightly more expensive web hosting plans by Liquid Web made sense.
 This host guarantees 59 second response times by their 24/7 online live tech support based in the USA.
 They even have copyrighted the phrase “The most helpful humans in web hosting”.

-If you are a beginner with a limited budget though, I would recommend going with a cheaper web host.
+If you are a beginner with a limited budget though, I would recommend going with a cheaper web host that costs around $5 per month.
 Please check out WHCompare.com (which is a recent website project of mine, not yet profitable).
 It lets you compare 200+ web hosting plans easily.

-Creating multiple websites does require more work, but it also increases your tickets to win.
+Creating multiple websites does require more work, but it also increases your number of tickets to win.

 Once you have a web hosting account you need a domain name.
 Unless you got one for free with your web hosting purchase.
 I would suggest registering your domain name from Namecheap which offers free whois privacy and the cheapest prices I know of.